x-lhan/kubernetes-formula/README.md

 * Pillar and grains data preparation:
   1. (Only for multi-clusters) scope nodes into different clusters by identifying node's grains data `k8s_env` with the same cluster environment name(e.g. stage/qa etc.); For the nodes do not have `k8s_env` grain set will be added into the `defaults` clusters.
-  2. Create pillar data file based on `pillar.example`/`pillar-multi-cluster.example` file and modify as needed.(More configurable pillar data can be referenced from `default.yml`);
+  2. Create pillar data file based on `pillar.example`/`pillar-multi-cluster.example` file and modify as needed.(Master/pool nodes grouping can be confirmed with command like: `salt ANY_NODE mine.get kubernetes:[K8S_ENV]:[master|pool] network.internal_ip pillar`);
   3. (Only for aws) make sure grains data `cloud` is `aws` for all aws nodes;
-  4. Generate TLS certificates and share among nodes:
+  4. Generate new or reuse existing TLS certificates and share among nodes:

-    * Apply `kuberentes.cert.configured` state to one master node.
+      * (Only for generate new)Apply `kuberentes.cert.configured` state to one master node.
-    * Copy all newly generated certs contents(using `kuberentes.cert.view`) into pillar `kubernetes:[K8S_ENV]:certs`.
+      * Copy all newly generated(using `kuberentes.cert.view` for convenience) or existing certs contents into pillar `kubernetes:[K8S_ENV]:certs`.

 * Apply `kubernetes.running` state among cluster master and pool nodes.